 Thought Process: The play of Cason and White have been bright spots in the Secondary.
 Charles Godfrey and Bene Benwikere continue to battle for the Nickel and Dime roles, and Josh Norman could be a huge wildcard if he can keep his emotions in check and be more consistent.

 Safeties: Roman Harper, Thomas DeCoud, Colin Jones, Robert Lester, Tre Boston

-Thought Process: The weak link of the team in my opinion, I almost expect to see additions in this area after cuts.
+Thought Process: Still the weak link of the team in my opinion, I almost expect to see additions in this area after cuts.
 Something to watch will be Roman Harper, who has been gone an awfully long time with Turf Toe.

 Special Teams: Graham Gano, Brad Nortman, J.J.
 Jansen

 Thought Process: Not much to say here, both Nortman and Gano are two of the best at their respective positions.
 Jansen is a longtime Special Teamer in Charlotte who can play Linebacker in a pinch.